Room-E15/mercury/README.md

 # Mercury Messenge
-A lightweight alert messaging app for checking if your group is safe
+A lightweight alert messaging app for checking if your group is safe.
+Click on this image to see a video demo!

 [![Mercury Video Demo](https://img.youtube.com/vi/KGcVvCi_w5Q/0.jpg)](https://www.youtube.com/watch?v=KGcVvCi_w5Q)